-The receiving Coordinating Authority of establishment shall as soon as possible and in any event within 72 hours of receiving the delisting order transmit the delisting order covered by the first subparagraph to the provider of the online search engine, unless it adopts a reasoned decision within these 72 hours that the delisting order seriously or manifestly infringes this Regulation or the fundamental rights and freedoms guaranteed by the Charter.
+The Coordinating Authority of establishment shall as soon as possible and in any event within 72 hours of receiving the delisting order transmit the delisting order covered by the first subparagraph to the provider of the online search engine, unless it adopts a reasoned decision within these 72 hours that the delisting order seriously or manifestly infringes this Regulation or the fundamental rights and freedoms guaranteed by the Charter.
 The delisting order shall only have legal effect upon the transmission thereof to the provider of the online search engine.

-- 6. 4.
-The receiving Coordinating Authority of establishment competent authority shall, before adopting a decision pursuant to the second subparagraph of paragraph 2 or the second subparagraph of paragraph 53, inform the Coordinating Authority competent authority of the Member State whose authority issued the delisting order of its intention to adopt the decision and of its reasons for doing so. - 7.
-5. Where the receiving Coordinating Authority of establishment competent authority adopts a reasoned decision in accordance with the second subparagraph of paragraph 2 or the second subparagraph of paragraph 53 of this Article, as applicable, it shall, without delay, transmit that decision, if necessary through the Coordinating Authority, to the authority that Coordinating Authority of the Member State whose authority issued the delisting order, the provider of the online search engine provider and the EU Centre.
+- 6. The Coordinating Authority of establishment shall, before adopting a decision pursuant to the second subparagraph of paragraph 2 or the second subparagraph of paragraph 5, inform the Coordinating Authority of the Member State whose authority issued the delisting order of its intention to adopt the decision and of its reasons for doing so. - 7.
+Where the Coordinating Authority of establishment adopts a reasoned decision in accordance with the second subparagraph of paragraph 2, it shall, without delay, transmit that decision, to the Coordinating Authority of the Member State whose authority issued the delisting order, the provider of the online search engine and the EU Centre.